adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 > &ldquo;Lots of sites get this wrong and it’s really annoying.
 When the user navigates using the browser’s forward or back button the scroll position should be the same as it was last time they were on the page.
 This sometimes works correctly on Facebook but sometimes doesn’t.
 Google+ always seems to lose your scroll position.&rdquo;

-Because SPAs rely on faux navigation, they need a mechanism of their own to store the scroll position, and to retrieve and set it accordingly.
+SPAs must recreate this functionality by storing the scroll position.
+Then, when the user hits back or forward the scroll position much be reinstated.

+SPAs don't navigate in the traditional sense.
+This means they must store the scroll position and reinstate it when the user hits back or forward.

 ## 3. Cancelling navigation